How to Lend Money Online (and Make a Profit)

 It may also be cheaper for borrowers to take out.
 Banks and other financial establishments must pay for workers, power, rent, and more.
 Because it is costly for these businesses to stay open and continue profiting, they must charge borrowers debilitatingly high fees and interest rates.
 Therefore, when borrowers can secure loans through big financial companies, they must pay unrealistic costs.
 Online peer lenders charge much smaller rates to borrowers because they have the financial flexibility to do so.

 It is simple for lenders to start offering peer-to-peer microlending online.
 Lenders must initially provide a relatively small amount of personal information, composed of their: name, social security number, telephone number, and email address.
 Additionally, some states or micro-lending companies require lenders to provide income information to prove that they meet the minimum income needed to loan money to others.
-From that point, lenders can immediately set loan prerequisites and match with potential borrowers.
+From that point, lenders can immediately set loan prerequisites and match them with potential borrowers.
 Some microloan websites offer automatic loan investments.
-Essentially, lenders can set up their account, add funds, set any terms they want the website to follow, and have their money invested in notes or provided via multiple loans between separate borrowers.
+Essentially, lenders can set up their accounts, add funds, set any terms they want the website to follow, and have their money invested in notes or provided via multiple loans between separate borrowers.
 Other websites give lenders the ability to manually select borrowers to receive their loans.
 In either case, it takes only a few hours to set up a lending account and even less time to manage a lending account.

 Individuals who choose to lend online have the ability to profit greatly.
 Unlike big financial businesses, individuals who can offer loans online have few business-related bills to pay.
 While some companies take a small percentage of lenders’ earnings, others offer their services for free and enable lenders to keep all of their profits to either reinvest or withdraw.
 By reinvesting, lenders’ profits can multiply quickly.